 (Digital Marketing Institute)

 Augmented reality is one of the strongest selling points of m-commerce.
-In fact, it’s a trend that could completely revolutionise the ecommerce industry.
+It’s a trend that could completely revolutionise the ecommerce industry.
 This should be achieved by giving a shopper a greater insight into what they’re browsing and buying.
-A 360-degree look on the item and a chance to ‘try it on’ with the device are just some of these features.
-One of the most interesting mobile statistics shows that, although these fascinating options exist, 61% of companies still aren’t using the AR technology.
+A 360-degree view of the item and a chance to ‘try it on’ with the device are just some of these features.
+One of the most interesting mobile statistics shows that, although these fascinating options exist, 61% of companies still aren’t using AR technology.

 13. China, the USA and the UK are the leading ecommerce and m-commerce markets in the world.

 When it comes to annual online sales and the ecommerce share of total retail sales, China, the USA and the UK are at the very top of the list.
 China currently seems to be the leader with the annual online sales of about $672 billion.
 When trying to put things into the perspective of relevant online sales statistics, this is almost 16% of total retail sales in this country.

 14. Five out of ten Americans already use mobile devices to buy online.

 According to 2020 statistics, about 51% of Americans have used a smartphone for online shopping.
 These smartphone statistics sound quite impressive, especially given the fact that 79% of adult US citizens placed an ecommerce order via their phones.

 15. Around 74.44% of Chinese mobile phones run on Android.

 Somewhere around 74.44% of all Chinese mobile phones run on Android.
 This is almost three-quarters of the entire population in China.
 Now, given the fact that China is the largest m-commerce market in the world, this is quite big for retailers targeting China.
 In other words, China-centric retailers need to follow these mobile commerce trends in order to remain competitive.

 16. The UK is the third-largest m-commerce market in the world.